renatomefi/php-fpm-healthcheck/README.md

 _Since v0.6.0_

-While using php-fpm status page as your health check data source, only the use of the default `/status` path or defining your preference using `FCGI_STATUS_PATH` already do the job.
-In case of use of custom controller to render those definitions, it is also became necessary to define `FCGI_CONTROLLER_SCRIPT` env var with the script, as a `index.php`, that start your router and controller:
+While using php-fpm status page as your health check data source, only the use of the default `/status` path or defining your preference using `FCGI_STATUS_PATH` already does the job.
+In case of use of a custom controller to render those definitions, it also becomes necessary to define `FCGI_CONTROLLER_SCRIPT` env var with the script, as an `index.php`, that starts your router and controller:

 ```console